egonw/SARS-CoV-2-Queries/docs/intro.md

 ## Other annotation

-Furthermore, take advantage of the '/missing' functionality of Scholia for other useful annotation.
+Furthermore, take advantage of the '/missing' functionality of Scholia for other useful annotations.
 For example, check out these Scholia pages for the human coronaviruses (HCoVs):

 * [Missing for MERS](https://tools.wmflabs.org/scholia/topic/Q4902157/missing)